JingWangTW/dark-theme-editor/README.md

 This will build your site in release mode, where all `.html`, `.css`, and `.js` files will be minified and merged when possible.

 ## Feature Plan
 * Share to Social Media Button
 * Better Code Block Highlight
 * Mermaid Support
 * Tab View Support
 * Store custom note in local storage.
-* Accessiblity Support
+* Accessibility Support
-* LaTex Math Support
+* LaTeX Math Support

 ## Acknowledgement
 This theme was originally inspired by the [theme `edidor`](https://github.com/sfengyuan/edidor).